kdspa/kdspa/README.md

 Hi, I'm Kyle!
 I'm a sophomore at Virginia Tech majoring in Computer Science and Computational Modeling & Data Analytics.
 <br>
 <br>
-I first started to learn how to code using Objective-C when I was about 9 years old, because I wanted to write iOS apps.
+I first started to learn how to program using Objective-C when I was about 9 years old, because I wanted to write iOS apps.
 However, I found it to be pretty difficult, and didn't seriously start programming as a hobby until I learned JavaScript when I was 13.
 Since then, I've learned a variety of languages such as C/C++, Java, Python, Swift, and TypeScript.
 I primarily write personal projects in JS/TS.

 ---